 Technology facilitates the implementation of ISO 31000 by providing:

-- Risk register terpusat which is easy to update and access across units.
+- A centralized risk register that is easy to update and access across departments.

 - Automated workflows and assignments to ensure accountability for mitigation measures.

-- Dashboard real-time to monitor top risks and related KPIs.
+- Real-time dashboard to monitor top risks and related KPIs.

 - Reporting features and audit trail to support compliance and governance demonstrations.